jup-team/jup-api/README.md

 if you add a new lib, follow the steps:
   1. add the lib in requirements.txt
   2. run `docker-compose run --build`
+  3. commit the new lib added commenting about it